This Is What Whales Are Betting On Enovix - Enovix (NASDAQ:ENVX)

-A whale with a lot of money to spend has taken a noticeably bearish stance on Enovix.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Enovix.

 What's The Price Target?